 I still remember exactly where I was when suicide first touched my life.
 It was 2 am two days before Christmas when I received the call from my mom.
 I can’t explain why, but I knew immediately.
 And ever since questions now flood my mind: Why do people end their life?
 Why do doctors kill themselves?
-How many doctors commit suicide each year?
+How many doctors die by suicide each year?

 It had been a normal day at first.